7 min read

 Imagine that life.

 I don't know about you, but these sounds like painful lives to me.
-I know firsthand because I've lived life without these things.
+I know firsthand because I've lived seasons of life without these things.

-My lease on life diminished accordingly the longer this went on.
+My lease on life diminished the longer these emotionally famished seasons went on.

-But the more aware I become of my needs, the more I accept them as true, real, and necessary, the more I'm able to stop calling myself dramatic and focus on finding constructive, healthy solutions for getting those needs met...
+But the more aware I become of my needs, the more I accept them as true, real, and necessary, the more I'm able to stop calling myself "too emotional" and focus on finding constructive, healthy solutions for getting those needs met...

 The more I love to live, and live to love.